boyka25/twitch-giveaways/README.md

 Starts watching scripts, styles, and assets for changes, and builds what is necessary.

-Also spins up a livereload server.
-You can [install the livereload extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions) which will reload the testing environment as style changes happen.

 On script changes, you need to reload the extension via chrome Extensions Developmer mode.
+On style & asset changes, just F5 the twitch chat.